EB 5 Immigration Attorney

 Author: Jameel Manji, Founder, Manji Law, P.C.

-Mr. Manji founded Manji Law in 2016 to follow his passion of helping people navigate the complicated immigration system.
-Mr. Manji graduated from Georgia State University College of Law and received Master of Taxation from the Georgia State’s J. Mack Robinson College of Business.
-Published on: January 6 2020, Last Updated on: January 27 2020.
+Mr. Manji founded Manji Law in 2016 to follow his passion for helping people navigate the complicated immigration system.
+Mr. Manji graduated from Georgia State University College of Law and received a Master of Taxation from the Georgia State’s J. Mack Robinson College of Business.
+Published on: January 6, 2020, Last Updated on: November 14, 2021.

 An Attorney can assist you if you are pursuing a visa via the immigrant investor program.
 Here, the experienced attorneys at Manji Law explain everything you need to know about the EB 5 program.